(And what you can do to turn it around.)

 Think back to when you first fell in love with your husband.
 He was probably someone you really respected — or at very least liked a whole lot.
 But after ten years together, instead of laughing when he makes his corny jokes, you roll your eyes.
 Instead of listening to his long-winded stories, you interrupt and tell him to hurry up.
 Instead of complimenting the good in him, you criticize the bad.

-The Solution: Acknowledge that you've let yourself go and start reconnecting with your best self.
+The solution: Acknowledge that you've let yourself go and start reconnecting with your best self.
 Find an exercise you love, like Zumba or running.
 Start wearing makeup again.
-Find a new life coach.
-Get dressed every day — even if you have nowhere to be.
+Get dressed every day, even if you have nowhere to be.
 Ask yourself if your emotions or mood swings are hurting or helping your bond.
 Commit to improving yourself, just like you did when you were single and dating.

 Women have a tendency to stop doing the things they love once they settle into a relationship.
 Unfortunately, this is the kiss of death for long-term relationships and marriages.
 You have to maintain your life outside of the relationship, and continue (or reconnect with) the hobbies you loved when you were single.